revbayes/revbayes/help/md/mcmc.md

 The `StoppingRule[]` argument provides a mechanism to automatically terminate an MCMC run once a set of rules are met: perhaps once the run has attained convergence, or after a certain amount of time has passed.
 The run will be terminated once *all* convergence rules ([`srGelmanRubin()`], [`srGeweke()`], [`srMinESS()`], [`srStationarity()`]) have been fulfilled; or once *any* threshold rules ([`srMaxTime()`], [`srMaxIteration()`]) are met.
 The parameters `checkpointFile` and `checkpointInterval` generate snapshots of the current state of the MCMC run from which the run can be continued if interrupted using the `mcmc.initializeFromCheckpoint()` method.

+The `mcmc.initializeFromCheckpoint()` method allows an analysis to be continued from a checkpoint file.
+New generations will be appended to existing monitor files.
+Note that the iteration numbers printed to the console will resume from zero.

 ## authors
 Sebastian Hoehna
 ## see_also